 The Jungle NI is an innovative and award-winning outdoor adventure provider.

-Carrowmena Activity Centre is set at the foot of Binevenagh along the Causeway Coastal Route in the beautiful Roe Valley just off the Lough Foyle.
+Set at the foot of Binevenagh along the Causeway Coastal route.

 Situated ½ mile from Strangford village, 7 miles from Downpatrick on the road to Strangford.
 Entrance signposted from Downpatrick.

-The Park is situated on an 840 acre National Trust Estate which includes Mansion House, Tea Room, Shop, Barn Playroom,
+The Park is situated on an 840 acre National Trust Estate.

 If you are looking for an alternative sleepover experience for your children, a 'back to basics' weekend or simply a retreat away from the daily grind then Tepee Valley Campsite is just for you.